Doberman Ear Crops

 Most pit bulls, miniature pinschers, and miniature schnauzers do not require taping appointments for the ears to stand.
 Other breeds like doberman pinschers, danes, and boxers may require 1-2 months of proper taping until the ears will stand.
 We recommend the taping of ears at 7 days interval.
 We prefer that clients return to us for all posting and taping appointments.
 It is important to us that the aftercare is handled properly so that the outcome of the cropping is the best possible.

 Q: Can you do a “custom crop” to make the ears look the way I want?

-If you are looking for a particular look, we recommend an ear crop consultation.
+If you are looking for a particular look, we recommend a free ear crop consultation.
 Ear crops are designed to compliment a dog’s look and are based on an individual dog’s head and ear length, purpose of the pet (show or companion) and the breed specific standards.
 Most people will also bring pictures of their desired ear crop style to their appointment if they are looking for a specific style.

 Q: What are the pre-surgery requirements at Animal Medical Clinic?

 All puppies should have started their puppy vaccinations.
 Typically, we require 2 rounds of DHPP and deworming, but some younger puppies may not be eligible for that yet.
 In any case, we may ask for proof of vaccination prior to the surgery.

 Wednesday 8:00 am to 7:00 pm

 Friday 8:00 am to 7:00 pm

 Saturday 8:00 am to 5:00 pm